Skyscanner/backpack/packages/bpk-component-floating-notification/README.md

 This prop controls the amount of time that the notification stays visible before the exit animation begins.

 The default value is 4 seconds (4000 milliseconds).

+#### onExit

+Execute a function after the component has finished the exit animation.

 #### type